Transgender history: United States

 In some cases, immigrants would change their gender identity upon arrival in the United States, especially those assigned female at birth, ostensibly for social mobility, like Frank Woodhull, a Canadian immigrant who lived for about 15 years as a man in California and in 1908 was forced to disclose this during processing at Ellis Island.

 American jazz musician and bandleader Billy Tipton (assigned female at birth in 1914) lived as a man from the 1940s until his death, while socialite and chef Lucy Hicks Anderson insisted as a child that she was a girl and was supported by her parents and doctors and later by the Oxnard, California community in which she was a popular hostess from the 1920s to 1940s.
 In 1917, Alan L. Hart was one of the first trans men to undergo a hysterectomy and gonadectomy, and later became a pioneering physician and radiologist.

 The possibility of someone changing sex became widely known when Christine Jorgensen in 1952 became the first person widely publicized as undergoing sex reassignment surgery.
 Around the same time, organizations and clubs began to form, such as Virginia Prince's Transvestia publication for an international organization of cross-dressers, but this operated in the same shadows as the still forming gay subculture.
 In the late 1950s and 1960s, modern transgender and gay activism began with the 1959 Cooper Donuts Riot in Los Angeles, 1966 Compton's Cafeteria riot in San Francisco, and a defining event in gay and transgender activism, the 1969 Stonewall Riots in New York; prominent activists included Sylvia Rivera.

 The 1970s and 1980s saw organizations devoted to transgender social activities or activism come and go, including activist Lou Sullivan's FTM support group that grew into FTM International, the leading advocacy group for trans men.
-Some feminist and lesbian organizations and individuals began to debate whether transgender women should be accepted into women's groups and events, such as the women's music collective Olivia Records where trans woman Sandy Stone had long been employed, or the Michigan Womyn's Music Festival which had a "women-born-women" in policy.
+Some feminist and lesbian organizations and individuals began to debate whether transgender women should be accepted into women's groups and events.
+In 1972, the San Francisco chapter of the lesbian political group Daughters of Bilitis voted to no longer include trans women, expelling Beth Elliott, a trans lesbian who had served as the group's vice-president, and in 1973, a minority of attendees opposed Elliott's presence at the West Coast Lesbian Conference she had helped create.
+In 1976, the Michigan Womyn's Music Festival and its "women-born-women" policy began, and in 1979, Janice Raymond assailed trans woman Sandy Stone, who had been employed at the women's music collective Olivia Records.
+In 1987, Stone wrote "The Empire Strikes Back: A Posttranssexual Manifesto" in response, a founding text of transgender studies.